 Website owners using WordPress can find this information helpful to understand their website’s current status from a thorough website health check.
 These three important things need to be checked on any website and if done annually, then will help keep it performing at its best!

 Why a website audit is important

 A WordPress website audit is important for website owners.
 The website owner will be able to know what is going well on the website and what needs improvement.
-This post will talk about why audits are important, as well as how they can help improve a website’s performance, site speed, visibility in search engines results and reliability.
+This post will talk about why audits are important, as well as how they can help improve a website’s performance, site speed, visibility in search engine results and reliability.

 Website businesses that use WordPress as their platform specifically will find this information useful!